 The Golden Years

-Now stop and let that sink in: 44 wins against in-state schools (Virginia, Richmond, Virginia Tech, etc.).
-In Voyles’ and McCray’s tenures, 24 players were drafted to the NFL, W&M won two Southern Conference championships, and the team played in its first two bowl games.
+Now let that sink in: 44 wins against in-state schools (Virginia, Richmond, Virginia Tech, etc.).
+In Voyles’ and McCray’s tenures, 24 players were drafted into the NFL, W&M won two Southern Conference championships, and the team played in its first two bowl games.
 Oh, and they also produced W&M’s one and only NFL Hall of Famer, Lou Creekmur.

-During this epic run, in 1946, and after McCray’s 3rd season at the helm (boasting a 19-7-1 record), the athletic-minded William & Mary Board of Visitors announced a new goal: as it relates to collegiate athletics, and especially football, the Board now expected William & Mary teams “to win more contests than we lose.”
+During this epic run, in 1946, and after McCray’s 3rd season at the helm (boasting a 19-7-1 overall record), the athletic-minded William & Mary Board of Visitors announced a new goal: as it related to collegiate athletics overall, but especially for football, the Board now expected William & Mary teams “to win more contests than we lose.”

 And this is where our story gets interesting.